 How to Test for Gluten Intolerance and Celiac Disease

 I have found the single best way to determine if you have an issue with gluten is with an elimination diet.
 This means you remove gluten from your diet for at least 30 days and then reintroduce it.
-Please note that gluten is a very large protein and it can take months or even years to completely clear from your system, so the longer you can eliminate it from your diet before reintroducing it, the better.
+Please note that gluten is a very large protein.
+It can take months or even years to completely clear from your system.
+The longer you can eliminate it from your diet before reintroducing it, the better.

-The best advice that I share with my patients is that if they feel significantly better off of gluten or feel worse when they reintroduce it, then gluten is likely a problem for them.
-In order to get accurate results from this testing method you must eliminate 100% of the gluten from your diet.
+Here’s the simple advice that I shared with all the patients in my clinic: If you feel significantly better when you’re not eating gluten and worse when you reintroduce it, then gluten is likely a problem for you.
+Remember, to get accurate results from this testing method you must eliminate 100% of the gluten from your diet.

-Another way to determine if you are gluten sensitive is to ask your doctor to order the following tests:
+Another way to determine if you are sensitive to gluten is to ask your doctor to order the following tests:

 - IgA anti-gliadin antibodies (these are found in about 80% of people with Celiac disease)